PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the conditional late layout-transpose/QKV-bridge pair while treating the preceding raw shape-extract rewrite and following raw split/Conv/Concat rewrite as hard boundaries.
-Its one occurrence can eliminate one repeated index construction when layout optimization is enabled.
+2. Audit the very-late Gather-axis, constant-fold/Cast, and normalization-Pad sequence while treating the preceding raw unbound-input/transpose repair and following raw dynamic-Reshape resolution as hard boundaries.
+Its one occurrence can eliminate up to two repeated index constructions.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.